arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

-Today, results from our full inference cannot be cached for the same reason we've seen before: Such a cache would get stale the moment a module is replaced, and we don't wan't to have complex cache invalidation schemes.
+Today, results from our full inference cannot be cached for the same reason we've seen before: Such a cache would get stale the moment a module is replaced, and we don't want to have complex cache invalidation schemes.
 But we may have one more trick up our sleeve...

 > _"Hey, do tell!
 What's the trick?"_